Hero Marketer

 How do I share a report with my CEO or client?

 Export it to PDF and send it.
 They don't need an account, and there's no seat to buy for a viewer.
 The brief reads the same on paper as on screen: headline, what changed, the next step, then the supporting numbers.
-There's no shareable link or Slack and email delivery yet, so the PDF is the share path.
+If someone wants the raw numbers instead of the narrative, export the campaign rows as a CSV.
+There's no shareable link or Slack and email delivery yet, so the file you download is the share path.

 Does this work for Performance Max?